ivanbgd/fintech_platform/README.md

 additional Rust web services, small and large.

 ## Notes
 - My implementation is a much improved version of the project's requirements and starter code.
   For example:
   - My implementation contains a much improved version of the matching engine, which is heavily-documented.
     Additionally, the matching engine contains a vast amount of unit tests.
   - I have generally added more unit tests than required, for various parts of the application.

+## Potential Improvements and Additions
+- Removal of an account;
+- Checking if a seller has the amount they wish to sell.